-Vitamin A supplementation in pregnant women
+Vitamin A supplementation during pregnancy

 Vitamin A is important for visual health, immune function and fetal growth and development.
 Vitamin A deficiency is a public health problem in many parts of the world, particularly Africa and South-East Asia.
 It can cause visual impairment in the form of night blindness and, in children, may increase the risk of illness and death from childhood infections, including measles and those causing diarrhoea.